Maqbool: Reception

 Maqbool received universal critical acclaim.
 Rediff described the film as "a visual gallery that is an intelligent blend of dark, tragic overtones and comic, satirical undertones".
 Variety wrote that while the visuals are great, audiences might need an understanding of Macbeth to fully enjoy the film.
 India Today described it as a "haunting operatic tragedy".
 Outlook said that it "effectively transported the essence of the story to the milieu of the Bombay underworld of our times".
+Deccan Herald described the film as "Brooding, tragic and brilliant.
+'Maqbool' with its sat [sic] undertones is cinema at its best".

 Soundtrack

 The soundtrack features eleven songs composed by Vishal Bhardwaj with lyrics by Gulzar.